-- If you will be picking up your child before the scheduled pick-up time (at the CEC). - If there is a last-minute change to your child's designated pick-up person. - If you arrive at camp late, and we are not in the classroom, you need to find us.
+- If you will be picking up your child before the scheduled pick-up time. - If there is a last-minute change to your child's designated pick-up person. - If you arrive at camp late, and we are not in the indoor classroom, you need to find us.

-Camp facilitators are also available for brief "check-ins" during pick-up/drop-off times at the CEC, or at the North Bay bus site and are happy to share the day's highlights with you, though their priority will always be on participants during that time.
-Unfortunately staff will not be available at the bus pickup/drop off locations in between the CEC and North Bay.
+Camp facilitators are also available for brief "check-ins" during pick-up/drop-off times and are happy to share the day's highlights with you, though their priority will always be on participants during that time.
 If you would like to have a longer or more focused conversation with camp facilitators, please do not hesitate to communicate via email, or to set up an in-person meeting time or phone call via email.